GoobyFRS/grhost-web/pages/plans.md

 ## Dedicated Hosting Plans

 **Dedicated** plans are ideal for Medium-sized business websites or [WooCommerce](https://woocommerce.com/) webshops that operate as Full-Time income.
-These custom deployments operate with staticly allocated resources.
+These custom deployments operate with statically allocated resources.
 You will never encounter resource contention and are allowed 100% resource utilization 24/7.

 | **Plan Name** | **Monthly Price** | **Storage** | **Bandwidth** | **Monthly Visitors** |
 | Professional | $100 | 75GB  | 4TB | 200,000  |